eecs394-spr15/Onycholytics/README.md

 ## Developing the App

-To test the code, open the Command Line (Windows) or Terminal (OSX) in the FeldcoLoanRequest root directory and run:
+To test the code you've written, open the Command Line (Windows) or Terminal (OSX) in the FeldcoLoanRequest root directory and run:
 ```
 steroids connect
 ```
 A web page will open containing a QR code that you may scan using the [AppGyver Scanner app](https://play.google.com/store/apps/details?id=com.appgyver.freshandroid&hl=en) on your tablet.
 You may also open an emulator.
 Instructions for setting up the GenyMotion Android Emulator can be found [here.](http://docs.appgyver.com/tooling/cli/emulators/genymotion/)

 At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## Using the Parse.com Backend